Alexander the Great: Physical appearance

-Many scholars and historians attribute heterochromia to him.
-He is described as having one eye light and one eye dark.
-In The Anabasis of Alexander, Arrian is quoted as saying, "he had one eye dark as the night, and one blue as the sky".
-However, some have denied this claim as being used to emphasise the otherworldly and heroic qualities of Alexander.
-Reconstruction of the original polychromy of the relief with Alexander on the sarcophagus shows him with brown eyes and chestnut brown hair.
+The ancient historian Aelian (c.
+175 – c.
+235 AD), in his Varia Historia (12.14), describes Alexander's hair color as "ξανθὴν" (xanthen), which at the time, could mean blond, brown, tawny (light brown) or auburn.
+It is sometimes claimed that Alexander had one blue and one brown eye, referring to the Alexander Romance, which is however a fictional account that also claims Alexander "had sharp teeth like fangs" and "did not look like Philip or Olympias".
+Reconstruction, based on remaining traces of paint of the original polychromy on the Alexander Sarcophagus from Sidon, indicates that he was depicted with brown eyes and chestnut brown hair.
+The Acropolis Museum suggests that trace amounts of red paint on a head statue of Alexander found in 1886 were most likely a base coat for golden hues to be painted over for his hair.
+The Pella mosaic of a lion hunt (late 4th century BC) depicts him as having blond hair, with empty spots where their eye stones (which would've been used with semi-precious gems) having been plucked out.

 Personality

 Both of Alexander's parents encouraged his ambitions.
 His father Philip was probably Alexander's most immediate and influential role model, as the young Alexander watched him campaign practically every year, winning victory after victory while ignoring severe wounds.
 Alexander's relationship with his father "forged" the competitive side of his personality; he had a need to outdo his father, illustrated by his reckless behavior in battle.
 While Alexander worried that his father would leave him "no great or brilliant achievement to be displayed to the world", he also downplayed his father's achievements to his companions.
-Alexander's mother Olympia similarly had huge ambitions, and encouraged her son to believe it was his destiny to conquer the Persian Empire.
+Alexander's mother Olympias similarly had huge ambitions, and encouraged her son to believe it was his destiny to conquer the Persian Empire.
 She instilled a sense of destiny in him, and Plutarch tells how his ambition "kept his spirit serious and lofty in advance of his years".

-According to Plutarch, Alexander also had a violent temper and rash, impulsive nature, and this could influence his decision making.
+According to Plutarch, Alexander also had a violent temper and rash, impulsive nature, which could influence his decision making.
 Although Alexander was stubborn and did not respond well to orders from his father, he was open to reasoned debate.
 He had a calmer side—perceptive, logical, and calculating.
 He had a great desire for knowledge, a love for philosophy, and was an avid reader.
 This was no doubt in part due to Aristotle's tutelage; Alexander was intelligent and quick to learn.
 His intelligent and rational side was amply demonstrated by his ability and success as a general.
 He had great self-restraint in "pleasures of the body", in contrast with his lack of self-control with alcohol.